Statutory Rape, the Age of Consent, and Romeo + Juliet Laws in Denver

 Because of the Romeo and Juliet laws, the age of consent is often difficult to determine.
 Generally, the age of consent is considered to be 17.
 As stated above, however – if a child is 16, they are able to consent to a sexual relationship with someone older if that person is no more than 10 years older.
 Or, if a child is under the age of 15, they are able to consent to a sexual relationship with someone older if that person is no more than 4 years older.

-If you have been charged with Statutory Rape (Sexual Assault / Rape), contact one of our experienced criminal defense attorneys immediately.
+If you have been charged with Statutory Rape (Sexual Assault / Rape) in Jefferson County, contact one of our experienced criminal defense attorneys immediately.
 Sexual Assault laws are complex and the consequences of a conviction are enormous.
 If you are convicted of statutory rape, you will be sentenced for an indeterminate amount of time, be required to undergo harsh sex offender treatment overseen by the Sex Offender Management Board (SOMB), and register as a sex offender upon your release.
 These kinds of consequences will have a negative effect on your future.
-Don’t put your life in the hands of an inexperienced public defender or an overworked lawyer who practices bankruptcy, divorce, and civil law as well as criminal defense.
-We have years of experience fighting for clients accused of sex crimes in Highlands Ranch, Greenwood Village, and Lone Tree.
+Don't put your life in the hands of an inexperienced public defender or an overworked lawyer who practices bankruptcy, divorce, and civil law as well as criminal defense.
+We have years of experience fighting for clients accused of sex crimes in Lakewood, Golden, and Wheat Ridge.